Anon-Exploiter/ebryx.github.io/_posts/2021-07-19-exposing-sidewinders-arsenal-against-windows.markdown

 ## Outlook

 The current arsenal of Sidewinder against the Windows based systems indicates their heavy utilization of open-source offensive tools and latest vulnerabilities or POCs shared by Google Project Zero.
-Koadic framework has also [reportedly been used](https://attack.mitre.org/software/S0250/) by other advanced threat activity groups like MuddyWater and APT28.
+Koadic framework has also [<u>reportedly been used</u>](https://attack.mitre.org/software/S0250/) by other advanced threat activity groups like MuddyWater and APT28.

 SideWinder’s continued usage of open-source tooling points to two potential scenarios; conservation of resources by using open-source tools despite public coverage and detection or an intentional effort to make attribution hard for defenders.